gitlabhq/gitlab-runner/docs/configuration/configuring_runner_operator.md

 #### Configure SETFCAP

-If using Red Hat OpenShift Container Platform (RHOCP) 4.11 or later, you might get an error message.
+If you use Red Hat OpenShift Container Platform (RHOCP) 4.11 or later, you may get the following error message:

 ```shell
 error reading allowed ID mappings:error reading subuid mappings for user
 ```

-Some jobs (e.g. buildah) need the `SETFCAP` capability granted to run correctly, to fix this issue you need to:
+Some jobs (for example, buildah) need the `SETFCAP` capability granted to run correctly.
+To fix this issue:

 1. Add the SETFCAP capability to the scc that GitLab Runner is using (replace the `gitlab-scc` name with the correct one):